 Jake Paul Fratkin, OMD, L.Ac. trained in Korean and Japanese acupuncture since 1975, and Chinese herbal medicine since 1982.
 He spent a year in Beijing hospitals specializing in internal disorders and pediatrics.
 Dr. Fratkin is the author of Chinese Herbal Patent Medicines, The Clinical Desk Reference, a compendium of 1250 Chinese herbal products available in the United States, and the editor-organizer of Wu and Fischer’s Practical Therapeutics of Traditional Chinese Medicine, Paradigm Publications, 1997.
 He is the recipient of ACUPUNCTURIST OF THE YEAR, 1999, by the AAAOM and TEACHER OF THE YEAR, 2006, American Association of Teachers of Acupuncture and Oriental Medicine (AATAOM).
 Jake lives and practices in Boulder, Colorado

 [i]Most so-called ear infections diagnosed in the pediatrician’s office are not local infections at all, but part of the signs and symptoms of an upper respiratory infection in children under age 4.
 In a URI, the ear canal becomes red due to general elevated fever.
-The puffiness of the ear canal is due to stagnation of fluids in the inner ear, again due to elevated fever rather than accumulation of bacterial pus.
+The puffiness of the ear canal is due to stagnation of fluids in the middle and inner ear, again due to elevated fever rather than accumulation of bacterial pus.
 Rarely, unresolved URI can result in an ear infection, but not when the URI is effectively treated with Chinese herbal formulas for common cold.
 In any case, prescription of antibiotics is unnecessary and in fact harmful.